michael-basil/michael-basil.github.io/parenting.md

 1. Spring Break: overnights split in half
     * First choice if desired
 1. Holiday Weekends: overnights extending the weekend
-    * Limited to Labor Day and Memorial Day
+    * Labor Day and Memorial Day
     * Sunday and Monday
     * Optional at Father's discretion